peteroupc/colorvalidator/docs/PeterO.ColorValidator.md

  * The  `#`  identifies this code as a color.

  * The  `ff`  is two letters and/or digits that show the red component of the color.
 This is a so-called hexadecimal number, or base-16 number.
 Each digit of this number can range from 0-9 and from A-F, with 0 being the lowest digit, and F being the highest digit.
 The highest two-digit value is 00, and the lowest two-digit value is FF (256).
-(The digits A-F may appear in upper or lower case.)
+(The digits A-F may appear in uppercase or lowercase.)

  * The  `80`  is a base-16 number showing the color’s green component.